 Bachelor Thesis of Burger, Julian

 Listening effort has not been intensively researched in primary-school aged (6-10 years) children yet.
-Listening effort is defined as the attention and the cognitive resources needed to understand speech.
-To this day only the influence of different noises and SNR on listening effort has beed researched.
-In this thesis three different noises with two SNRs will be compared against each other at two noise position combinations.
-In order to assess the children’s listening effort in different noise situations, a child-oriented dual-task paradigm was developed.
-The experiment was conducted in a mobile hearing booth with 36 normal-hearing children.
-In this experiment, the primary task is to identify a word presented in noise by hitting the button corresponding to the matching picture out of four pictures shown on a screen.
-The secondary task includes responding to a flashing light on the same screen, also by hitting a button.
-Three different noises, speech shaped noise (SSN), irrelevant multitalker babbel (IMTB) and relevant multitalker babbel (RMTB), were tested.
-It was hypothesized that children require more cognitive resources in a noise condition than in a silent condition when trying to understand speech.
-Contrary to the hypothesis, the conditions tested had no significant effect on the response time of the secondary task and therefore no effect on the listening effort.
-However, younger kids generally expend more listening effort than older ones.
+It refers to the attention and the cognitive resources needed to understand speech.
+A child-oriented dual-task paradigm is developed in order to determine the children's listening effort in different noise situations.
+The experiment will be conducted in a mobile hearing booth with 24 normal-hearing children.
+The primary task is to identify a word presented in noise by hitting the button with the matching picture out of four pictures.
+The secondary task includes reacting to a flashing light on screen, also, by hitting a button.
+It is hypothesized that children require more cognitive resources in a noise condition than in a silent condition when trying to understand speech.